CyVerse-learning-materials/learning-materials-home/docs/ds/gocommands.md

-# Transferring Data with :simple-go: GoCommands and Command Line
+# Transferring Data with :simple-go: GoCommands and Command Line p

 GoCommands is a command-line tool developed by CyVerse.
 Unlike iCommands, GoCommands is portable which does not require any installation and runs on any modern OSes, such as MacOS, Linux, and Windows.